Sameer16536/react_practice/README.md

-## React Practice Project
+## React Practice Folder
-This project is a practice exercise for working with various features of React, including React Router DOM, useNavigate, lazy loading, Suspense, props drilling, and the Context API.
+This Folder is a practice exercise for working with various features of React, including React Router DOM, useNavigate, lazy loading, Suspense, props drilling, and the Context API.

 ## Table of Contents
 -Introduction